dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Carlo Vicari:**
-yeah makes sense to me
+yes makes sense to me
 and I agree that's why you know I think we all do or most people do a pretty good job of keeping the debates and